 Sesquipedalian Loquaciousness: In the first game: "I've had enough of your snide insinuations!"
 In the second: "I've had enough of your disingenuous assertions!"
 Also qualifies as Sophisticated as Hell, since your character says that right before punching a reporter on live TV.

-Set a Mook to Kill a Mook: The AI Hacking ability present in both games allows you to temporarily turn mechanical opponents against each other.
+Set a Mook to Kill a Mook: The AI Hacking ability present in the games allows you to temporarily turn mechanical opponents against each other.
 Obviously, the stronger the better, but some of the largest ones have immunity to abilities.
 In the first game, only Tali has the ability for sure; Shepard can only do it if s/he is an Engineer, or plays through a second time with a specialty.
 The second game has the ability more spread out, and even adds a new one: Dominate, which lets Morinth take control of organic enemies as well.
+In the third game, AI Hacking is tied in with Sabotage, a skill from the first game, and Shepard can learn Dominate after finishing the Leviathan DLC.

 Shaggy Dog Story: The main story is fine.
 However, in the first game (they seem to have fixed this in the sequel), all the search and rescue side missions have you go out and search for a guy.
 Almost every time, the guy was already dead long before you got there.
 In one mission you fight your way through a base overrun by Thorian Creepers to find a handful of surviving scientists... and then if you demand they take responsibility for what they've done, they attack you and have to be killed.